-When a site review was completed, the IDDW agency received a separate report stating if each site was in compliance with this rule or to what degree it was not in compliance.
+A reviewer conducted site visits for each IDD agency that owns or leases settings where waiver services are provided.
+When a site review is completed, the waiver agency will receive a separate report stating the site was in compliance with this rule or to what degree it was not in compliance.
 There was one report for each site detailing why the setting was not in compliance with this Rule.
-The IDDW agency was required to submit a Plan of compliance for each site not in compliance within 30 days of receipt of the report.
-The Plan detailed the agency's plan to come into compliance.
-BMS reviewed each plan and either accepted it or returned it to the agency for further remediation.
+The waiver agency is required to submit a Plan of compliance for each site not in compliance within 30 days of receipt of the report.
+The Plan details the agency's plan to come into compliance.
+BMS or Kepro reviews each plan and either accepts it or returns it to the agency for further remediation.
 The flow chart below (Exhibit 2) exemplifies this process.
 When a Plan of compliance was accepted, the agency received a letter stating such and was told to expect a return visit to review the agency's compliance at a future unannounced date.

-No Settings were identified for Heightened Scrutiny.
-If an IDDW provider had failed to submit a Plan of compliance and was not actively working toward completing a Plan of compliance within an approved time frame, then BMS would have met with the agency to discuss how the members being served would be transitioned to other providers well before March 2022.
-As of February 28, 2019 no providers have necessitated these steps by BMS.
+If a waiver provider had failed to submit a Plan of compliance and was not actively working toward completing a Plan of compliance within an approved time frame, then BMS would have met with the agency to discuss how the members being served would be transitioned to other providers well before March 2022.
+As of February 28, 2019, no providers have necessitated these steps by BMS.
 In the event that these steps are found necessary, the process for transition protocol, including provider dispute resolution, is included in Appendix M, Section 9.
 The process for transition, provider notification and timelines for resolution events will continue into 2022 and subsequently.